 Daisy and Antoine are very grateful to their friends at Weingut Mann, who let Soma Vines use their cellar in Rheinhessen.
 They purchase grapes from winemaker friends in Alsace and Rheinhessen, starting in 2022 they started buying only within Germany.
 The purchased grapes are certified organic and some friends use biodynamic practices.
 All wines are native yeast fermented, unfined, unfiltered, and there is no additional SO2.
 Zero zero on all cuvées.

-The Weingut Schmitt winery has been in the family for over 200 years.
+Bianka and Daniel took over the Weingut Schmitt in 2012 as the fourth generation to lead the winery.
+They are based in Wonnegau in the south Rheinhessen, centered in Flörsheim-Dalsheim.
+All of the vineyards are in Flörsheim-Dalsheim and neighbor villages Monsheim and Kriegsheim.
 Bianka and Daniel have been working their 16 hectares biodynamically for over a decade and are one of only 80 producers in Germany to be Demeter certified.
 They work with amphorae as well as used oak barrels and release a ‘Natur’ line that contains no added sulphur.